-The key to vaulted ceiling success is the correct heating and/or insulation.
+The key to vaulted ceiling success is the correct heating and insulation.
 Most properties in the UK have convection heating, i.e. radiators, and the low flat ceilings of 1920-30’s onwards keep the warm air going up, over and round in circles to heat the rooms.
 That’s why loft insulation helps keep older houses warm, it stops the heat escaping through ceilings and roofs.
 And that’s why it so hard to heat older houses with high ceilings (like mine), because all the convected heat rises up to the top meaning us low down humans are chilly whilst the top few feet of the room are boiling hot!

 Getting back to my master bedroom, the ceiling is already 2.8m high so would take considerable heating to feel toasty in winter even with properly insulated walls and a traditional ceiling.
 Thus if I didn’t put a ceiling back, there’d be even more heat lost up to the air way above our heads.
 Fine in summer, but I so deserve a toasty bedroom after all these years of diving into bed in a onesie, ice on the inside of the windows and burning up money using electric blankets!

-And No 2 Mr OMG – this is what we did over Christmas whilst you lot were all scoffing sprouts!
+This is what we did over Christmas whilst you lot were all scoffing sprouts!
 Yes, the cornice has to be restored and we lost the swirly original paper (although….. more on that later) but how amazing is this space we’ve created?!